HyrumClawson/startup-example/README.md

 * WebSocket - Users using group chat will see other users' input broadcast into the chat
 * React - All of this will operate within the React web framework

+## HTML Deliverable

+### Accomplished So Far

+* Index.html - added the title of my website to the top.
+Links to the different pages, and a place for the user to login so they can go to their profile
+* about.html - has description of my website's functionalities and an image of classic hollywood era film "Casablanca" which is just a placeholder image for the moment.
+Will change the img and the quote every time page is reloaded randomly
+* chatting.html - given the basic layout in simple format as to how chats will be used and selected.
+Also included a place in which to create a new chat topic
+* profile.html - created a place where after either logging in or creating an account the user will be directed to their profile page.
+This includes links to the uploading page and the chatting page which only people with an account can use.
+Also has placeholder image where profile pic will be.
+* signup.html - very similar to the login page, but this is where people can create their account.
+After making an account they will be directed to their newly created profile page.
+* upload.html - this is where users can upload url links to scenes/footage of different filmic concepts as well as input a title and a description.